rubyonjets/jets/docs/_docs/routing/guide.md

 ### 3.2 member and collection options

 Named routes helper methods are also generated when you use the `member` or `collection` keywords with your route.
-Refer to the members and collections docs below for examples.
+Refer to the [members and collections docs](#6-resource-members-and-collections) below for examples.

 ### 3.3 Named routes path and url helper

 For each `_path` method there is a corresponding `_url` method.
 The `_url` method includes the host.
-Here's an table with examples:
+Here's a table with examples:

 As / Prefix | Path Helper | Url Helper
 --- | --- | ---